Skip to main content

 Getting Around

 The MTA subway runs 24 hours and costs $2.90 per ride via OMNY tap-to-pay (any contactless card works).
-For MetLife Stadium, take any NJ Transit train from Penn Station to Secaucus Junction (~5 min), then transfer to the shuttle train to Meadowlands Station — budget 45 minutes door-to-door from Midtown, and buy tickets on the NJ Transit app in advance.
+For MetLife Stadium, take any NJ Transit train from Penn Station to Secaucus Junction (about 5 minutes), then transfer to the shuttle to Meadowlands Station.
+Budget 45 minutes door-to-door from Midtown, and buy tickets on the NJ Transit app in advance.

 Quick Tips